domoszlai/juicy-footprint/README.md

 Figuring out absolute coordinates from engineering drawings can be exhausting and error-prone.
 Juicy-footprint is designed to help with resolving this impedance mismatch.
 The drawings can be directly represented with the Juicy-footprint DSL, which, when executed, provides absolute coordinates and displays the footprint.

+For a tutorial of its usage visit [http://dlacko.blogspot.com/2018/01/scala-smd-footprint-designer-dsl.html](http://dlacko.blogspot.com/2018/01/scala-smd-footprint-designer-dsl.html).

 ## Installation